 Having worked through all the options above you are now faced with the question of coverage.
 If you are only going to be working in a relatively confined area and all parties are going to be quite close together throughout the course of an operation, then this becomes less of an issue.
 But if the operational footprint is large, if you are looking at providing coverage from the Principal’s residence on one side of town to their high rise office block 20 miles away, and at all points in between the two, then the challenges grow!

 The thing to remember when it comes to communication planning is that ‘everything is possible’.
 This may sound unlikely but I assure you it is true.
 With the right combination of equipment, technology, and knowledge, there isn’t anywhere we can’t communicate.

 But that is the key to the whole communications question: combination.
 No single system should ever be used in isolation.
 Sometimes different systems need to be combined to achieve an objective, but even if they don’t there should always be a fall-back and, ideally another one after that.

 Whenever possible we will plan double-redundancy into any communications scenario.
 If your private radio network fails your back up is your mobile phone.
 But if your backup fails where do you go next?
 It may be as simple as knowing the locations of the public telephones (does anyone use those anymore?) in your area or carrying a satellite phone for absolute emergencies.
 The thing is, you’ve thought about it and factored it into your comms plan.

 As with any other aspect of operational planning, it’s about knowing what tools you have in your box.
 You don’t necessarily have to deploy them all every time, but knowing what is available to you is definitely a good place to start.

 I hope this has given you some food for thought.
-Next time we’ll be answering all of the questions raised above when it comes to choosing your own radio network.
+Next time we’ll be taking a close look at Equipment Selection.